Kek-Lord/Thematic-Project-Bot/README.md

 # Thematic Project Bot

-This is a Discord bot designed for thematic project functionality.
+This is a Discord bot designed for the thematic project.
 Follow the steps below to clone and set up the bot on your own machine.

 ## Prerequisites